V-Sekai/manuals/decisions/20241014-basic-realtime-interaction.md

 ## The Problem Statement

 I want to extend V-Sekai's functionality to support real-time interaction with uploaded character and world scenes.
 This includes the ability for users to manipulate objects within the scene and have those changes reflected in real-time for other users connected to the same session.
+Additionally, seamless integration of new elements into the environment is crucial.

 Here’s a detailed breakdown of the features we plan to implement:

 - **Real-time Interaction**: Users can move and rotate objects in the scene.
 Changes appear instantly, providing immediate visual feedback.
 - **Networked Synchronization**: When one user modifies something, the change is immediately visible to all other users in the same session.
 - **Object Persistence**: Users can save their current scene setup to continue working on it later or retrieve it in another session.
+- **Dynamic Environment Integration**: Facilitate the introduction of new interactive elements during live sessions.
 - **Mediator Role**: A special user, called a mediator, can manage permissions like who can move what, start or end the session, and oversee interactions between users.
 - **Limited Scope**: Initially, this feature will support multiple users interacting in one scene without additional complexities like handling multiple scenes or advanced physics.